Discrete versus continuous -- linear lattice models and their exact continuous counterparts: Abstract

 \section{Abstract}

-We review and study the correspondence between discrete lattice/chain models of interacting particles and their continuous counterparts represented by partial differential equations.
-We study the correspondence problem for nearest neighbour interaction lattice models as well as for multiple-neighbour interaction lattice models, and we gradually proceed from infinite lattices to periodic lattices and finally to finite lattices with fixed ends/zero Dirichlet boundary conditions.
-The whole study is framed as systematic specialisation of Fourier analysis tools from the continuous to the discrete setting and vice versa, and the correspondence between the discrete and continuous models is examined primarily with regard to the dispersion relation.
+We review and study the correspondence between discrete linear lattice/chain models of interacting particles and their continuous counterparts represented by linear partial differential equations.
+In particular, we study the correspondence problem for linear nearest neighbour interaction lattice models as well as for linear multiple-neighbour interaction lattice models, while we gradually proceed from infinite lattices to periodic lattices and finally to finite lattices with fixed ends/zero Dirichlet boundary conditions.
+The whole study is framed as a systematic specialisation of Fourier analysis tools from the continuous to the discrete setting and vice versa, and the correspondence between the discrete and continuous models is examined primarily with regard to the dispersion relation.

+\begin{mdframed}[hidealllines=true, backgroundcolor=yellow] The manuscript has been published as \href{https://doi.org/10.1016/j.ijengsci.2026.104530}{Lorenzo Fusi, Oliver Křenek, Vít Průša, Casey Rodriguez, Rebecca Tozzi, Martin Vejvoda: Discrete versus continuous—Linear lattice models and their exact continuous counterparts, International Journal of Engineering Science, Volume 224, 2026, 104530}, \href{https://doi.org/10.1016/j.ijengsci.2026.104530}{10.1016/j.ijengsci.2026.104530}.
+The content of this manuscript version is identical to the published version, but with a more detailed explanations at several places.
+Furthermore, definitions, theorems and lemmas are typeset in visually distinct boxes in order to improve readability.
+This manuscript version also contains an Appendix on implementation in \textsc{Matlab} and \textsc{Wolfram Language}. \end{mdframed}